 Committed to the cause of education, Malati Kalmadi worked as a teacher for three years before becoming Trustee at Kannada Sangha, Pune, which runs the Kaveri Group of Institutes (KGI).
 She continues as a Trustee today, playing a significant role in keeping KGI motivated in accepting change and being creative, and building a culture of trust.
 She has been the guiding force in bringing to KGI a vision of learner-centeredness and a safe environment, as well as in initiating programs that offer students a wide spread of arenas for overall development.
 Malati is also an Ex-Senate member of Pune University; Director at Anjali Morris Foundation that works with children with Learning Disabilities; Trustee of the University Women's Association, Pune, which works for the welfare of women and the girl child; Life Member of INTACH, a national body for Culture and Heritage; and a Member of 'Connecting,' an NGO that works for the Prevention of Suicide among Youth.

-Jeevan Mendoza, a Jesuit priest, is currently pursuing licentiate studies in philosophy at the Gregorian University, Rome.
+Jeevan Mendonsa, a Jesuit priest, is currently doing a PhD in philosophy at the Gregorian University, Rome.
+In his dissertation, he will explore the compatibility between the moral philosophy of Alasdair MacIntyre and Darwinian ethics.
 He worked for six and a half years in Nandurbar district of Maharashtra in the field of elementary education; the work included training bare-foot teachers in innovative and child-friendly teaching methods.
 He also actively promoted children's literature in tribal villages and made the library a more child-friendly space, given the constraints of rural infrastructure.
 Firmly convinced about the significance of critical thinking and reasoning in education, he endeavours to promote these abilities wherever possible.

 MA, M.Phil (History), JNU, Delhi